oralc/ATmega328P_Embedded/ANSI_C/README_EdX_Embedded.md

 Computer engineering concepts include I/O device drivers, debugging, stacks, FIFO queues, local variables and interrupts.
 The hardware construction is performed on breadboards and debugging using a multimeter (measuring voltage).
 SW developed in C, always first simulation then run on microcontroller.
 SW debugging occurs during simulation.
-Verification occurs in both stages.
+Verification ocgcurs in both stages.

 # C2 - Fundamental Concepts